 (3) This exemption shall not apply to the replacement or substitution of engines for backup power generation at a pipeline compressor station.

 22.1(3) Construction permits.
 The owner or operator of a new or modified stationary source shall apply for a construction permit.
-Until December 31, 2022, one copy of a construction permit application for a new or modified stationary source shall be presented or mailed to the air quality bureau of the department of natural resources.
-Application submission methods may include, but are not limited to, U.S. Postal Service, private parcel delivery services, and hand delivery.
-Applications are not required to be submitted by certified mail.
-Alternatively, the owner or operator may apply for a construction permit for a new or modified stationary source through the electronic submittal format specified by the department.
-References to “application(s),” “certification(s),” “determination request(s),” “emissions inventory(ies),” “fees,” “form(s),” “notification(s),” “payment(s),” “permit application(s),” and “registration(s)” in rules 567—22.1(455B) through 567—22.10(455B) may, as specified by the department, include electronic submittal.
+Construction permit applications, including the information referenced above and in rules 567—22.1(455B) through 567—22.10(455B), shall be submitted in the electronic format specified by the department, if electronic submittal is provided.

 The owner or operator of any new or modified industrial anaerobic lagoon shall apply for a construction permit as specified in this subrule and as provided in 567—Chapter 22.
 The owner or operator of a new or modified anaerobic lagoon for an animal feeding operation shall apply for a construction permit as provided in 567—Chapter 65.

 a.
 Regulatory applicability determinations.
 If requested in writing, the director will review the design concepts of equipment and associated control equipment prior to application for a construction permit.
 The purpose of the review would be to determine the acceptability of the location of the equipment.
 If the review is requested, the requester shall supply the following information and submit a fee as required in 567—Chapter 30: